-Equine-Assisted Therapy provides opportunity to participate in several program formats.
-Click on one of the class formats below to learn more about those programs.
+Equine-Assisted Therapy provides opportunity to participate in several program formats:

-This is the program that most of our participants fit into.
-The recreational nature of the Equine-Assisted Activities program allows a source of hope for people with disabilities.
+Equine-Assisted Activities is the program that most of our participants fit into.
+The recreational nature of this program allows a source of hope for people with disabilities.
 They can leave the standard clinical setting and enjoy an independence they never thought would be available to them.
 We’ve seen our participants develop physiologically, emotionally, and relationally because of their participation in this program.
 In our Equine-Assisted Activities classes, participants are not simply riders.
-Based on ability level, participants learn basic horesmanship (on and off the horse), basic horse care, and equipment and tacking.
+Based on ability level, participants learn basic horsemanship (on and off the horse), basic horse care, and equipment and tacking.
 Learn more about the Equine-Assisted Activities Program.

 The Equine-Assisted Learning Program is an experiential education program that harnesses the power of relationship with the horse as a path to self-discovery and growth.
 This is not a typical horseback riding class.
 Riding is offered as part of some Equine-Assisted Learning classes, but it is not the main focus.
 Participants interact with horses using natural horsemanship ground skill methods to help them deal with life’s issues.
 Whether children or adults, we all experience complex issues that can leave us feeling unable to fully participate in and enjoy life.
 This program can help by giving a new awareness of self and developing personal growth through relationship.
 Learn more about the Equine-Assitsted Learning Program.